zarnasavaliya09/WEB452_MvcBalloon/README.txt

 	1113EST
-	open the SQL server explorer and view table with data type its time to seed the data-add SeedData class in models and add the data into context.
+	open the SQL server explorer and view table with data type its time to seed the data-add SeedData class in models and add the data into context. add the seed initializer in program.cs
+	run the project in browser.see..it's update with seeded data.

+	i forgot to add rating property so, from begining add rating in model class. update create and edit action method in controller class in Bind attribute. update the view templates  in Index file and add Rating field. update create.cshtml with rating field.
+	lastly,update the seeddata class.
+	check in sql server its updated.

+	1255EST
+	update navigation link Home to Balloons and display product table in Ballons tab